KNVB District Cup: Competition format

 The competition starts each year in late August with a group stage.
 The group stage consists of two paths: one with teams playing in the Eerste Klasse and Tweede Klasse, and one with the others.
 In the Eerste Klasse and Tweede Klasse path, teams who are playing in the same league cannot play each other.
 This may cause that teams from different districts are put in the same group.
 The group winners and runners-up qualify for the knockout stage.

 In the path containing all other teams, teams from the same league can play each other.
 Regionalisation is applied as much as possible, also taking the level of teams into account.
 Only the group winners qualify from the next round.

-In the first knock-out round, the paths are merged and teams from the Hoofdklasse enter.
+In the first knock-out round, the paths are merged and teams from the Vierde Divisie enter.
 If a match ends in a draw, there will be no extra time played and the match goes to a penalty shoot-out.
 Extra time is played in the Final before a possible penalty shoot-out.

 From the knockout stage, teams can get a bye if they are left over after the draw is made.
 If needed, an intermediate round will be played to narrow the number of teams down to 16 before the round of 16 is played.